Applying for Employment

 Student work study positions are managed through the Department of Financial Aid.

-Applicants who are interested in becoming RazorTemps should search Hourly/Student openings for RazorTemp position announcements and submit an application.
-RazorTemp applicants are entered into a pool to be considered for temporary assignments throughout the current fiscal year.
-Applications are screened by the RazorTemps recruitment team, and interviews may be requested.
+Applicants who are interested in becoming RazorTemps should visit the jobs website and apply to a RazorTemp position.
+Applicants are entered into a pool to be considered for temporary assignments throughout the year.
+Applications are screened by the RazorTemps recruitment team and interviews may be requested.